google/WebFundamentals/src/content/en/updates/2019/07/nic76.md

   </figcaption>
 </figure>

-On mobile, Chrome shows the mini-infobar the first time a user visits your site if it meets the [Progressive Web App installability criteria][pwa-install-criteria].
+On mobile, Chrome shows the [mini-infobar][mini-infobar] the first time a user visits your site if it meets the [Progressive Web App installability criteria][pwa-install-criteria].
 We heard from you that you want to be able to prevent the mini-infobar from appearing, and provide your own install promotion instead.